NikitaPozharskyi/CommandWorkflows.Infrastructure/README.md

         }
     }

-We just implementing another interface and that's it.
-We can Add some services inside of Command or Workflow because they are creating via Dependency Injection and all of services inside of the constructors will be resolved.
+We're just implementing another interface, and that's it.
+We can add some services inside of Command or Workflow because they are created via dependency injection and all of the services inside the constructors will be resolved.

 The Program.cs file looks like: